- Institutional Review Board (IRB)

 A: Scientific Review is required for all non-sponsored research protocols excluding Biomedical Exempt Submissions.
 At least one scientific reviewer is required to approve the protocol in eIRB.

-A: It depends on the nature of the study.
+A: It depends on the nature of the activity.
 QI studies are studies where the intent is to promote "betterment" of a process of care, clinical outcome, or institutional practice.
 You must submit to the IRB if your project:

 - will impose risks or burdens beyond the standard practice to make results generalizable; or